caryoscelus/heavy-bright-sun-wip/chapters/005-chapter-fifth.md

     ***

-Then i started to hear distant voices.
+Then, i started to hear distant voices.

-Then i started to feel distant warmth.
+Then, i started to feel distant warmth.

 And finally, the room with a small pulsating screen and a whole crowd of people came crashing into me like a spring thunder.
 I felt my hands stuck on a sweaty